 Thanks to all of you for some excellent discussions about online identity.
 Yes it is a huge area and impossible for one person to cover everything, but I hope you agree that collectively the group has produced a variety of interesting perspectives and resources on the topic.
 You are allowed to be decisive though!
 You don’t have to agree with everything – you are very welcome to be “constructively critical”.
 If you’ve said you like the positive view taken in post A, and you also like the negative view taken in post B – which actually resonates most with you and why?

-Some of your explorations during this topic missed the fine distinction between using different accounts to register for particular online services and portraying yourself as a different person altogether.
+Several of your explorations during this topic missed the fine distinction between using different accounts to register for services and portraying yourself as a different person altogether.
 Once this distinction is made, the argument for having multiple identities is an entirely different ball game from just managing different accounts and passwords.
 We’ll get into this more in the next topic.

 Here are some general thoughts on “raising the bar” for topic 3 with regard to your blogs and your overall approach to the module, now that we are approaching half way through the course:

 - Include your “recent posts” in a column of your blog, so it is easy for the reader to navigate between them.
-A “comments feed” is also a good idea, and a completed “About” page.
+A “comments feed” is also a good idea, and an “About” page.

 - Be creative – rely less on text.
 For example, use pictures/diagrams/videos/embedded tweets to illustrate a point rather than a long verbal description.
-There is no “one best way” but learn from what you like about how other students have approached the task (and don’t forget to credit them if you do!)
+There is no “one best way” but learn from what you like about how other students have approached the task (don’t forget to credit them!)

 - Make links where relevant between the various topics we are covering, to demonstrate how your understanding is developing through the module.

 - Some of you are making good use of twitter in terms of highlighting your posts and encouraging others to comment on them to further the debates.
-But you can take this further – make more strategic use of twitter by following key influencers in your field of interest or sharing resources that will be of use of others in the group (and that they might not normally have access to).
+But you can take this further – make more strategic use of twitter by sharing resources that will be of use of others in the group and that they might not normally have access to.

 - I’d also like to see more engagement with people beyond the module – if you have drawn upon someone’s work in your post – tweet them a link to it and thank them.
 You can’t guarantee a response of course but you never know!
 Often these things work indirectly – you might not get the immediate benefit you were hoping for, but it all helps to boost your visibility and other connections may develop.